 Students come to Dixter to learn practical skills and develop a deeper understanding of the craft of traditional flower gardening.
 Fergus Garrett, Christopher’s friend and head gardener, continues his legacy, both in the borders at Great Dixter and through his work with students.

-We also offer a bursary for EU based young and trainee gardeners for travel and training.
+We also offer a bursary for UK based young and trainee gardeners for travel and training.

-The nursery trainee usually spends 12 month in the nursery at Great Dixter learning from the team of experienced and knowledgeable staff who work there.
+The nursery scholar usually spends 12 months in the nursery at Great Dixter learning from the team of experienced and knowledgeable staff who work there.
 The nursery operates in a traditional way, using skills and techniques that are no longer seen in larger or more commercial operations.

 The Ruth Borun Scholar spends a year working in the garden at Great Dixter, is paid minimum wage and offered subsidised accommodation on site.

 This Scholarship is generously funded by The Anna and Harry Borun Foundation in memory of Ruth Borun.

 Our Ruth Borun Scholar for 2022-23 is Luke Senior.